SKIZOELL/feenix/prompt.md

 # 🎯 AI Builder Prompt: Feenix: Amkadamiyya School Fee Management System

-## 📖 The Problem: Why We Need This Software
+## 📖 The Problem Statement: Why We Need This Software

 **The Current Chaos at Amkadamiyya School**